MaskoFortwana/CyberArk-WebConnect/DEPLOYMENT.md

 #### AppLocker and Restricted Environments

-ChromeConnect is designed to work seamlessly in enterprise environments with strict security policies:
+WebConnect is designed to work seamlessly in enterprise environments with strict security policies:

 **✅ AppLocker Compatible**
 - **No Runtime DLL Extraction**: All dependencies are pre-extracted and included in the deployment package